Simon-Ing/Cosmo_Ai/README.md

     to have the source on the x-axis and one working directly with arbitrary position.
 Difference are not perceptible by visual comparison, but the difference image shows noticeable difference.

-# Technical Design

-## Components

-### C++ components

-+ Lens Models
-    + `LensModel.cpp` is the abstract base class.
-    + `PointMassLens.cpp` simulates the point mass model using the exact formulation
-    + `RoulettePMLens.cpp` simulates the point mass model using the Roulette formalism
-    + `SphereLens.cpp` simulates the SIS model
-+ Source Models
-    + `Source.cpp` is the abstract base class.
-    + `SphericalSource.cpp` is standard Guassian model
-    + `EllipsoidSource.cpp` is an ellipsoid Guassian model
-    + `TriangleSource.cpp` is a three colour triangle source, intended for debugging
-+ `simaux.cpp` is auxiliary functions
-+ `CosmoSim.cpp` defines the `CosmoSimPy` class with python bindigs.
-  This class operates as a facade to the library, and does not expose the individual classes.

-### Python Components

-+ `CosmoSim` is a wrapper around `CosmoSimPy` from `CosmoSim.cpp`, defining the `CosmoSim` class.
-+ `CosmoGUI` is a tkinter desktop application, providing a GUI to the simulator
-+ `CosmoSim.View` is a tkinter widget displaying the source and distorted image for `CosmoGUI`.
-+ `CosmoSim.Controller` is a tkinter widget to interactively set the simulator parameters for `CosmoGUI`.
-+ `CosmoSim.Image` provides post-processing functions for the images.
-+ `datagen.py` is a batch script to generate distorted images.

-## Lens Model Class

-### Virtual Functions

-The following virtual functions have to be overridden by most subclasses.
-They are called from the main update function and overriding them, the entire lens model changes.

-+ `calculateAlphaBeta()`
-  pre-calculates $\alpha$ and $\beta$ in the distortion equation.
-+ `getDistortedPos()`
-  calculates the distortion equation for a give pixel.

-The constructor typically has to be overridden as well, to load the formulæ for
-$\alpha$ and $\beta$.

-### Setters

-Setters are provided for all of the control parameters.

-+ `updateXY` to update the $(x,y)$ co-ordinates of the actual image, the relative distance $\chi$ to the lens compared to the source, and the Einstein radius $R_E$.
-  This has to update the apparent position which depends on all of these variables.
-+ `updateSize` to update the size or standard deviation of the source.
-+ `updateNterms` to update the number of terms in the sum after truncation
-+ `updateAll` to update all of the above

-### Getters

-Getters are provided for the three images.

-+ `getActual()`
-+ `getApparent()`
-+ `getDistorted()`

-### Update

-The main routine of the `Simulator` is `update()` which recalculates the three images: actual, apparent, and distorted.
-This is called by the setters.

-In addition to the virtual functions mentioned above, it depends on

-+ `parallelDistort()` and `distort()` which runs the main steps in parallel.
-+ `drawParallel()` and `drawSource()` which draws the source image.

-## Auxiliaries

-The `simaux.cpp` file provides the following:

-+ `factorial_()`
-+ `refLines()` to draw the axis cross

-### Subclasses

-The `Simulator` class implements the point mass model as a default, but the subclass `PointMassSimulator` should be used for instantiation.
-It overrides nothing, but the `Simulator` superclass may be made abstract in the future.

-The `SphereSimulator` overrides the constructor and the two virtual functions.
-The constructor loads the formulæ for `\alpha` and `\beta` which are calculated by `calculateAlphaBeta()` when parameters change.

-# Development and Advanced Testing

-## Roulette Test (experimental)

-The `roulettetest` program is similar to the old `makeimage`, but can generate extra images to test the behaviour of the Roulettes model.
-In particular,

-+ `-A` takes a comma separated list of floating point values, which are taken to the the apparent position (distance from origin).
-A distorted image is created for each value.
-+ `-Y` generates a secondary distorted image using the second root for the apparent position.
-This only makes sense for the point mass lens.

-## Regression Testing

-The `Scripts/test.sh` script can be used for regression testing.
-It generates test images and compare them to images generated by v2.0.2.
-If discrepancies are found, it indicates that the simulator has functionaly changed.

 # Contributors